 We’ve been blogging about our travels for a few years now, and we’ve learnt a lot in that process.
 We are often asked by others how they can get into travel blogging, how we started out, and what we bought to get going.
 The equipment we use as travel bloggers has understandably expanded since we started, however since we do most of our travelling out of a backpack, we are also limited as to what we can bring with us.

-So, we’ve compiled a list of what we consider to be essential equipment for travel blogging.
+So, we’ve compiled a list of what we consider to be essential travel blogging equipment.
 Before we begin though let’s make one thing clear: if you are serious about travel blogging, you can end up spending a lot of money and investing in some pretty high-spec equipment.

 The Equipment We Use As Travel Bloggers

 To make things easy for y’all, we’ve broken this post down into three subheadings: ‘Technology’, ‘Software’, and ‘Accessories’.
 Each item listed is either the exact item we own or the closest possible alternative we could find.

 We’ve even included handy links to each item, so you can easily purchase them for yourself straight from this blog post.
 There is also a fun ‘wishlist’ section at the end too.
 This includes things that we want to buy in the future, but can’t right now.
 No doubt these will be added to our Christmas lists!

 If you’re stuck for blog post ideas, grab your free download of more than 100 blog post ideas!
 Just click on the image below to get started.

 Travel Blogging Technology

 Buy Exactly What We Use: Sony α6000 E-mount Mirrorless Camera

 ‘What camera do travel bloggers use’ is a common question we get asked A LOT.